adujon/ComparativeOncologyBiases/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

-The rawdata folder contains the cancer prevalence raw, body mass and maximum longevities datasets included in the manuscript
+The rawdata folder contains the datasets used in the publication

 The phylogenies folder contains the phylogenetic trees used in the Bayesian phylogenetic models